orizens/angular-es6-styleguide/README.md

 ```

 ## Services
+It's a best practice to write all logics in services.

+**Why?**: logics can be reused in multiple files. logics can be tested easily whne in a service object.

 ### angular.service
 Use **angular.service** api with a class for a service.

-*Why?*: Services in angular 2 are classes. it'll be easier to migrate the code.
+**Why?**: Services in angular 2 are classes. it'll be easier to migrate the code.

 ### angular.factory
 use **angular.service** instead.